-4.1.
-SUBSTATION:
+4.1.3 SUBSTATION:

-For substation site selection also analysis of 2-3 alternatives sites is usually carried out based on environment and social aspects and technical requirement.
-Such analysis considers various site specific parameters that include availability of infrastructure facilities such as access roads, water, distance from railheads, type of land (Government/ revenue/private land); social impacts such as number of families getting affected; Common Property Resources (CPR) including feasibility of acquisition.
+For substation site selection also analysis of 2-3 alternatives sites is usually carried out based on environment and social aspects and technical requirements.
+Such analysis considers various site specific parameters, which include availability of infrastructure facilities such as access roads, water, distance from railheads, type of land (Government/ revenue/private land); social impacts such as number of families getting affected; Common Property Resources (CPR) including feasibility of acquisition.
 The finalization of substation land is done based on above analysis and site visit/verification.
 The social aspects are provided due weightage after technical requirement in decision making for selection/finalization of land for substation.

-It may be noted that in the instant case land for all the proposed substations are either in possession of MSPCL or identified for purchase on willing seller-willing buyer basis and therefore, the said exercise is not so relevant for proposed project as the consent of owner is major criteria in addition to technical feasibility.
-As per the provisions of ESPPF, all land donations2 and direct purchases will be subject to a review/ approval by a broad based committee comprising representatives of different sections including those from the IA and GoMan.
+It may be noted that in the instant case land for all proposed substations are identified for purchase on willing seller-willing buyer basis and therefore, the said exercise is not so relevant for proposed project as the consent of owner is major criteria in addition to technical feasibility.
+As per the provisions of ESPPF, all land donations1 and direct purchases will be subject to a review/ approval by a broad based committee comprising representatives of different sections including those from the IA and GoMan.
+Details of land availability for proposed substations are presented in Table- 4.1 below.

-Table 4.1: Status of land availability for proposed Substations
+Table 4.1: Status of land availability for proposed substations